dekuNukem/exixe/README.md

 Instead of using obscure out-of-production driver chips, it uses a STM32 to handle digit display and dimming of all cathodes with hardware PWM.
 The module is controlled via standard SPI protocol, and has onboard RGB LED for backlight effects.

 exixe is cheap, small and modular for easy integration.
-And because each tube has its own driver, there is no need for multiplexing, reducing the power consumption, simplifying the circuit design, increases perceived tube brightness, and prolongs the tube life.
+And because each tube has its own driver, there is no need for multiplexing, thus reducing the power consumption, simplifying the circuit design, increases perceived tube brightness, and prolongs the tube life.

 ## Features